-Average Administrator Salary is the sum of the salaries for all administrative staff, divided by the number of full-time equivalent administrative staff.
+Average Administrator Salary is the sum of the salaries for all administrative staff divided by the number of full-time equivalent administrative staff.

-Average Class Size is the average number of students in each class in a school as of the last day of school.
+Average Class Size is the average number of students in each class in a school as of the first school day in May.

-Average Teacher Salary is the sum of the salaries for all classroom teachers, divided by the number of full-time equivalent classroom teachers.
+Average Teacher Salary is the sum of the salaries for all classroom teachers divided by the number of full-time equivalent classroom teachers.